tobydriscoll/udmath351/notes/linear_system/row_elimination.md

 This takes us to
 \begin{align*}
  x_1 - x_2  - x_3  & = 2,  \\
-x_2 + 3x_3 & = 3, \\
+x_2 + 3x_3 &= 3, \\
 -x_2 &= 3.
 \end{align*}

 It's tempting to grab that last equation and use it to remove $x_2$ from everything else.
-That certainly works, and it's what you want to do by hand.
-But we are aiming for a fully automatic system that works every time, so we will act as though the last equation still contains $x_3$ and is not so trivial.
+That certainly works out here.
+But we are aiming for a fully automatic system that works every time, so we will act as though the last equation still might contain $x_3$ and is not so trivial.

-The next step of the recipe is to leave the first equation alone, and use the second to eliminate $x_2$ from all the others below it; in this case, it's just the third equation.
+The next step of the recipe is to leave the first equation alone, and use the second to eliminate $x_2$ from all the others below it.

 \begin{align*}
  x_1 - x_2  - x_3  & = 2, \\